eclipse-archived/ceylon-lang.org/documentation/1.0/index.md

 features and syntax of Ceylon in some depth.
 Currently, this is the best way to learn Ceylon.

+If you want to get your hands a little dirty, the [walkthrough](walkthrough) is a guided set of exercises introducing many of the basic features of the language.

 ## Reference

 Need to clarify some detail of the language, language module, or tooling?